jorgeas80/python-google-apis/README.md

 python-google-apis
 ==================

-Python code to interact with Google APIs
+Python sources to interact with Google APIs